isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-android.md

    >
    >If you are not using custom media metadata, simply send an empty object for the second argument in `trackSessionStart`.

-1. **Track the actual start of playback - ** Identify the event from the media player for the beginning of the media playback, where the first frame of the media is rendered on the screen, and call `trackPlay`:
+1. **Track the actual start of playback**

+    Identify the event from the media player for the beginning of the media playback, where the first frame of the media is rendered on the screen, and call `trackPlay`:

    ```java
    // Video is rendered on the screen) and call trackPlay.